 Notes: Tincture of Myrrh is an ancient remedy that was used for treatment of mouth ulcers, thrush, sore gums and tonsillitis, used as a mouth wash or gargle.
 Myrrh is anti-microbial and strengthens the body’s defences.
 Tincture of Myrrh is wild harvested.

-The tincture can be diluted and used as a mouth wash and gargle.
+The tincture can be diluted 5 to 10 drops in water and used as a mouth wash and gargle.
 Please note that Myrrh turns water white.
 To extract the active ingredients a high level of alcohol is needed.
-To disperse the alcohol simply add hot water & allow it to cool before using.
+To disperse the alcohol simply heat to just under boiling for a few minutes & allow it to cool before using.

 Botanical name: Commiphora molmol